Parents confront Plum School Board about attack on daughter

 “My kid was a victim,” Chad Salerno told district officials at a board meeting Tuesday evening.
 “Can you guarantee me the safety of my child and any other child in the district?”

-His question was in reaction to a violent altercation in the high school cafeteria Jan.
-18.
+His question was in reaction to a violent altercation Jan.
+18 in the high school cafeteria.

-Their daughter, a ninth-grader, was attacked from behind by another student and struck multiple times in the head while another student recorded it.
+Their daughter, a ninth-grader, was attacked from behind by a student and struck multiple times in the head while another student recorded it.

 Chad Salerno said the family hopes making the incident public at the board meeting will help curtail future altercations and have administration take more action.